 - 3.2.1.
-Analytical methods or decision limits approved by WADA after consultation within the relevant scientific community and which have been the subject of peer review are presumed to be scientifically valid.
+Analytical methods or Decision Limits approved by WADA after consultation within the relevant scientific community or which have been the subject of peer review are presumed to be scientifically valid.
 Any Player or other Person seeking to rebut this presumption of scientific validity shall, as a condition precedent to any such challenge, first notify WADA of the challenge and the basis of the challenge.
-ECA on its own initiative may also inform WADA of any such challenge.
-At WADA's request, the ECA panel appoints an appropriate scientific expert to assist the panel in its evaluation of the challenge.
-Within 10 days of WADA's receipt of such notice, and WADA's receipt of the ECA file, WADA also has the right to intervene as a party, appear amicus curiae or otherwise evidence in such proceedings. - 3.2.2.
+The initial hearing body, appellate body or ECA, on its own initiative, may also inform WADA of any such challenge.
+Within ten (10) days of WADA's receipt of such notice, and WADA's receipt of the case file related to such challenge, WADA shall also have the right to intervene as a party, appear as amicus curiae or otherwise provide evidence in such proceeding.
+In cases before ECA, at WADA's request, the ECA panel shall appoint an appropriate scientific expert to assist the panel in its evaluation of the challenge. - 3.2.2.
 WADA-accredited laboratories and other laboratories approved by WADA are presumed to have conducted Sample analysis and custodial procedures in accordance with the International Standard for Laboratories.
 A Player or other Person may rebut this presumption by establishing that a departure from the International Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding.
 If a Player or other Person rebuts the aforementioned presumption by showing that a departure from the International Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding, then the EHF has the burden of establishing that such departure did not cause the Adverse Analytical Finding.